-An employee appointed to a position with a higher salary range shall have his/her salary adjusted to the first step of the new range or to the step in the new range which is at least 5% higher than the salary the employee was receiving prior to the promotion, whichever is greater, provided that the new salary is within the new range.
-For the purposes of this Section, pay supplements which are a percentage of base salary (except above class pay, special assignment pay, or supplemental pay that carry over to the promotion class) shall be added to the pre-promotion base salary prior to determining the appropriate step in the new range.
-The effective date of the promotion shall become the new merit advancement date for the employee and he/she shall not be eligible to receive a merit step increase until fifty-two (52) weeks after such date.
+An employee appointed to a position with a higher salary grade shall have their salary adjusted to the first step of the new grade or to the step in the new grade which is at least 5% higher than the salary the employee was receiving prior to the promotion, whichever is greater, provided that the new salary is within the new grade.
+For the purposes of this Section, pay supplements which are a percentage of base salary (except above-class pay, special assignment pay or supplemental pays that carry over to the promotion class) shall be added to the pre-promotion base salary prior to determining the appropriate step in the new grade.
+The effective date of the promotion shall become the new merit advancement date for the employee and they shall not be eligible to receive a merit step increase until fifty-two (52) weeks after such date.